 Of course you can use these anywhere and they don’t actually have to be hanging, but it’s a super inexpensive project to make and you can find amazing patterns and shapes of bundt cake pans at just about any flea market or thrift store…

-- jewelry pliers
+- Jewelry pliers

-- fine cable silver chain (at least 12 yards for three planters)
+- Fine cable silver chain – at least 12 yards for three planters

-- 12 mm split rings (two for every planter)
+- 12 mm split rings – two for every planter

-- ceiling screw hooks (one for every planter)
+- Ceiling screw hooks – one for every planter

-- succulents for planting
+- Succulents for planting

-- spray paint (optional)
+- Optional: spray paint

 First, drill holes in the top edges of the planter will a drill bit that’s just a tad bit bigger than the width of the chain or *cording you’ll be using to string them up with.

 For those of you that are familiar with jewelry making, you may be wondering why I knotted chain instead of using jump rings.
 There are two reasons for that, one being that jump rings hate me and I was afraid they wouldn’t hold the weight of the planter, and two being that I wanted the tutorial to be simple and quick even for those using cord or wire instead of chain.
 Feel free to use them if you’d like in lieu of the knots, of course!

 You’ll want to drill the holes in a triangular pattern along the edges for round pans (3 holes total), and in a rectangular or square pattern for square or rectangular pans (four holes total).
 This will make sure the pans hang evening without tipping one direction or the other when hung.

 All of the remaining strands need to be cut down to the same length so that the chain/cord is pulled tight evenly on all strands and attached to the same key ring.

-Lastly, use the chain/cording of your choice to hang the finished planters from a ceiling screw hook, and you’re all set!
+Lastly, use the chain/cording of your choice to hang the finished planters from a ceiling screw hook.
+And you’re all set!

-I think my favorite part is that you can still see all of the cool patterns form below the hanging planters too!
+My favorite part is that you can still see all of the cool patterns form below the hanging planters too!
 I mean, we may be brining back the budnt cake phenomenon here people!

 A big shout out to Smeg USA for providing the Sugar & Cloth studio with my dream mint green fridge, a thousand hugs to you!